neftjs/neft/response.coffee.md

 Class represents response for a request.

-It's created automatically and used to handle the request.
+It's created automatically and used to handle a request.

 		constructor: (opts) ->
 			assert.isPlainObject opts, 'ctor options argument ...'